guiqi134/guiqi134.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Hey everyone, thanks for checking my site!
+Hey, thanks for checking my site!

-I'm now a PhD student in the School of Computing at the University of Utah.
+My name is Song Zhang (张嵩 in Chinese).
+I'm now a first year PhD student in the School of Computing at the University of Utah.
 I completed my Master study (Spring 2022) also at the University of Utah, advised by Dr. [Cem Yuksel](http://www.cemyuksel.com/).
 My research focus is real-time rendering and physically-based rendering, but I'm also interested in other fields like simulation, differential geometry and neural network stuff.

 In my spare time, I enjoy playing console games ([Remedy's Control](https://www.remedygames.com/games/control/) is my favorite game in recent years), listening to eletronic music, watching films and cooking.
 I'm also a big fan of japanese animation.